ChaoticTerpenes/Azure_Permissions/README.md

 ```

 ## Assinging a User to the Role
-- Using the `AzurePermissions.sh` file in the `resource_groups` folder and run the below command:
+- Using the `AzurePermissions.sh` file run the below command:
 ```bash
 AzurePermissions.sh -user [user_email_address]
 ```

+*Note: The AzurePermissions.sh script has been hardcoded to allow read access to a resource group called `ObscureWeb-images`